Casey Matthews: Philadelphia Eagles

-Matthews was selected by the Philadelphia Eagles in the fourth round (116th overall) of the 2011 NFL Draft.
+Matthews was selected by the Philadelphia Eagles in the fourth round (116th overall) of the 2011 NFL draft.
 He was signed to a four-year contract on July 27, 2011.
-He opened the 2011 NFL season as the Eagles' starting middle linebacker.
-He became the Eagles starting nickel-linebacker before the Eagles Week 14 game at Miami.
-He recorded his first career sack in that same game.
+He opened the 2011 NFL season as the Eagles' starting middle linebacker, playing in all 16 games.
+When the Eagles added DeMeco Ryans in 2012, Matthews moved to special teams coverage.
+With the Eagles moving to a 3-4 defense under new coach Chip Kelly and new defensive coordinator Billy Davis, Matthews saw increased playing time on defense.
+In 2014, he played in all 16 games and started 11, having the best statistical season of his career.

 Minnesota Vikings

 Matthews was signed by the Minnesota Vikings as a free agent on March 24, 2015.
-He sustained a hip labrum injury that required surgery and was placed on injured reserve.
+He sustained a hip labrum injury that required surgery and was placed on injured reserve, ending his season without playing in a game for the Vikings.